keskival/manifesto_for_free_movement/README.md

 ## Manifesto for a Borderless World

 This is meant to be a living, collaborative document.
-Please take part through adding and discussing issues or by pull requests.
+Please take part through adding or taking part in Discussions or by pull requests.
+I will add co-conspirators to the project per request.
+Wiki is free to edit by all with GitHub accounts.

 ### Citizenship in the 21st Century